-drummer, percussionist (pitched and un-pitched instruments), composer, arranger, producer
+drummer, percussionist (non-pitched and pitched instruments), composer, arranger, producer, educator

-Angelo Silvano Pagliuca Mena “Ange” was born on November 3rd of 1992 in Maracaibo – Venezuela.
-He has Italian and Spanish ancestry.
+Angelo Silvano Pagliuca Mena, “Ange”, was born on November 3rd of 1992 in Maracaibo, Venezuela, into an Italian-Spanish family of artists and intellectuals.

-He started to play the recorder at age 7 taking music lessons under Prof. Renny Morales.
-At age 9 he started to take guitar lessons under Prof. Jannie González until age 12.
-Concurrently, he received drum lessons from his father, Silvano Pagliuca and at age 12, he started to study drums under Prof. Wilmer Alfonso Roa.
-At age 16, he started his classical training at the “José Luis Paz” Conservatory of Music in Maracaibo under Maestro Balbino Sánchez in the department of percussion and at age 17, he started also to study piano under Maestro Jan Oczkowski.
-During his career he has had the opportunity to attend workshops and masterclasses by musicians like Fernando Valladares, Mike Stern, Mike Mangini, Oscar Stagnaro, José Jensen “Pachín”, Marco Machado.
-He also participated in the Afro-Venezuelan Percussion workshops by the Ajé Foundation, taught by the sons of the legendary folklorist Juan de Dios Martínez.
-His interest in composition has brought him to attend classes, workshops and conferences from the maestros Juan Carlos Núñez, Luca Belcastro, Lucidio Quintero, Gerry Weil, among others.
+He started to play the recorder at age 7, taking music lessons under Prof. Renny Morales.
+At age 9, he started to take guitar lessons under Prof. Jannie González.
+Concurrently, he received his first drum lessons from his father and later, he started to study drums under Prof. Wilmer Alfonso Roa.
+At age 16, he started his classical training at the Conservatory of Music “José Luis Paz” in Maracaibo under Maestro Balbino Sánchez in the department of percussion and at age 17 he started also to study piano under Maestro Jan Oczkowski.